Lover (Taylor Swift song): Writing and production

-American singer-songwriter Taylor Swift described her seventh studio album, Lover, as a "love letter to love" that conveys an emotional spectrum "through a romantic gaze".
+The American singer-songwriter Taylor Swift described her seventh studio album, Lover, as a "love letter to love" that conveys an emotional spectrum "through a romantic gaze".
 The album took under three months to record; recording ended in February 2019.
 Released on August 23, 2019, through Republic Records, Lover musically draws on 1980s-inspired pop rock and synth-pop.
 Its songs explore many aspects of Swift's personality and altogether convey her emotional liberation to embrace future possibilities, renouncing the media gossip and celebrity-inspired themes on her previous album, Reputation (2017).
-Musician Jack Antonoff, who had worked with Swift on her two previous studio albums (1989 and Reputation), co-produced 11 tracks for Lover.
+Jack Antonoff, who had worked with Swift on her two previous studio albums (1989 and Reputation), co-produced 11 tracks for Lover.

 The title track, "Lover", is one of the three songs (alongside "Cornelia Street" and "Daylight") on the album that Swift wrote by herself.
 She wrote "Lover" late one night on piano at her home in Nashville, Tennessee.
 Though she quickly finished the refrain and the first verse, it took her longer to write the bridge, which she wanted to be a "fairy-tale lullaby fable expanding upon a song that has been not as detailed until that point", feeling that the verses were not up to her expectation.
 To that end, she was inspired by how newly-wed couples customize their marriage vows, and described the bridge as very personal and intimate.
 Swift said that "Lover" was the first "pure" love song she wrote, which she felt very proud of.

-After finishing the lyrics, she sent a voice memo of the song to Antonoff; the two went to Electric Lady Studio in New York City together with recording engineer Laura Sisk the next day to record the song.
+After finishing the lyrics, she sent a voice memo of the song to Antonoff; the two went to Electric Lady Studios in New York City together with the engineer Laura Sisk the next day to record the song.
 Recording took six hours to complete.
 Because Swift wanted "Lover" to be a timeless love song, she envisioned as if it could have been played "at a wedding reception in 1980 or 1970 or now".
-She and Antonoff therefore used instruments that were all invented by the 1970s or earlier.
-They replaced the original piano with guitar, composed the bridge, and incorporated what Antonoff called a "Paul McCartney-inspired bass line".
-Other instruments Antonoff played were live drums, a bass guitar, an upright piano, and the Mellotron.
-According to the album's liner notes, Swift and Antonoff are credited as producers.
-Sisk and Antonoff, assisted by John Rooney, recorded the song.
+She and Antonoff used instruments that were all invented by the 1970s or earlier.
+They replaced the original piano with guitar, composed the bridge, and incorporated a bassline inspired by the music of Paul McCartney.
+Antonoff also played live drums, a bass guitar, an upright piano, and the Mellotron on "Lover", produced it with Swift, and recorded it with Sisk, assisted by John Rooney.
 Serban Ghenea, assisted by John Hanes, mixed the track at MixStar Studios in Virginia Beach, Virginia.